tsamaraes/wca4ej-workshop-mq/README.md

 - On Install Details, review the items, then click **Next**.
 - On Review Licenses, read the license, click to agree, then click **Finish**.
 - On Trust Artifacts, click the **Type** check box, then click **Trust Selected**.
+- IMPORTANT: Do not restart the eclipse IDE until Installing Software progress bar completes in the **right bottom**.
 ![screenshot](./images/2.LocateLocalPackage.png)

 #### After the software (extension gets installed), restart your IDE.
 After restart, navigate to below setting